girlscript/winter-of-contributing/Web_Development/FrontEnd/HTML_Lists/Readme.md

 **CSS** provides several properties for styling and formatting the most commonly used _unordered_ and _ordered lists_.

-We have the following four *CSS* properties, which can be used to control lists :
+These are the following four *CSS* properties, which can be used to control lists :

 - list-style-type
 - list-style-position
 - list-style-image
 - list-style

-Now, we will see how to use these properties with examples.
+Now, you will see how to use these properties with examples.

 <br>